Modelling of the radio spectrum evolution in the binary pulsar B1259$-$63: Abstract

 \section{Abstract}

-In the previous paper by Kijak et al. it was demonstrates that the spectrum of PSR B1259$-$63 undergoes evolution while it orbits the companion Be star and was suggested that this binary system can help to understand the origin of gigahertz-peaked spectra of pulsars.
-In the present paper we study in detail the spectra of PSR B1259$-$63 corresponding to various orbital phases based on all available observational data and model the influence of free-free absorption in the hot stellar wind on the evolution of observed spectra.
-Our model explains qualitatively the observed alterations of the spectral shapes depending on the orbital phases.
-Therefore, the case of PSR B1259$-$63 can also contribute to our understanding of the origin of untypical spectra (e.g. flat or broken spectra).
+In this paper we give the first attempt to model the evolution of the spectrum of PSR B1259$-$63 radio emission while the pulsar orbits the companion Be star.
+As suggested by Kijak et al. (2011, MNRAS, 418, L114) this binary system can be useful in understanding the origin of the gigahertz-peaked spectrum of pulsars.
+The model explains, at least qualitatively, the observed alterations of the spectral shape depending on the orbital phases of this pulsar.
 Thus, our results support the hypothesis that the external factors have a significant impact on the observed radio emission of a pulsar.
+The model can also contribute to our understanding of the origin of some non-typical spectral shapes (e.g. flat or broken spectra).